Tito Capobianco: San Diego Opera, 1976 to 1983

 He was general director of the San Diego Opera from 1976 to 1983.
 During his tenure he "expanded the season to six productions, featuring renowned superstars such as Joan Sutherland, Luciano Pavarotti and Beverly Sills."
 Because of his friendship with Sills, in 1980 the San Diego Opera presented her final performance, a production of Die Fledermaus, in which Sutherland and Sills took turns singing the roles of Rosalinde and Adele.

 One of the features of his tenure at the company was the introduction of a Verdi Festival, with two operas presented each summer, one generally a late composition, the other an early work from the composer's "galley years".
 Beginning in 1976 with Otello as part of the regular season, the festival continued in the summers of 1978 with Verdi's Requiem and Aida; in 1979 with I Lombardi; in 1980 with Il trovatore and Giovanna d'Arco; in 1981 with Un giorno di regno plus the Requiem; and 1982 saw stagings of Il corsaro and Un ballo in maschera.
 Capobianco left the company in 1983, but his successor was able to present I masnadieri (with Sutherland) along with Simon Boccanegra while the festival concept ended in March 1985 with Oberto (with Ferruccio Furlanetto and Susanne Marsee).

 Pittsburgh Opera, 1983 to 2000

+Capobianco arrived in Pittsburgh in 1983, taking over the Pittsburgh Opera, which had been in operating under temporary directors for years since the 1977 death of its previous general director.
+Capobianco would stay as the general director of the Opera until 1998.
+He spent two additional years as the Opera's artistic director, before retiring in 2000.

-His 17-year tenure as general director of the Pittsburgh Opera was summed up as "armed with a towering personality, glittering charisma and determined artistic vision, he's ruled the Pittsburgh Opera – sometimes, say his critics, with an iron fist."
-A Twitter statement from the opera company at the time of this death said "Tito Capobianco was a legendary figure.
-With visionary leadership spanning over 17 years, he helped build Pittsburgh Opera into what it is today."
+Capobianco was credited both with improving the artistic reputation of the Opera and fixing the Opera's financial instability with his fundraising abilities.
+Upon his retirement, an article in the Pittsburgh Post-Gazette summarized his 17-year tenure at the Pittsburgh Opera by describing him as "armed with a towering personality, glittering charisma and determined artistic vision, he's ruled the Pittsburgh Opera – sometimes, say his critics, with an iron fist."